clemdevs/carcase-wordpress/README.md

 # Custom Theme with Wordpress

-See `.env-example` for database configuration and login credentials.

-## Setup
+# Setup
 - Clone the repo using the command ``git clone --recurse-submodules https://github.com/clemdevs/carcase-wordpress.git``
+- See `.env-example` for database configuration and login credentials.
 - Setup virtualhost

 `hosts.txt`